gilzamir/MultinetSharp/README.md

-Homeostat Project is a prototype of continues time recurrent neural network with homeostatic properties.
+Sharp Multinet is an implementation of neural network based on C #.

-For more information, contact me: gilzamir@gmail.com
+For more information, contact me: gilzamir@outlook.com